hobornemann/Nyhetssida_ts/README.md

 1. Strengths

 a) Typescript:
-More than 95% of the code base has been written and type-checked in Typescript (i.e. without the //@ts-nocheck exclusion).
-Currently, there is one outstanding Typescript-issue in main.ts (Promise-related) and one in the sw.ts file (event-type).
+100% of the code base has been written and type-checked in Typescript (i.e. without the //@ts-nocheck exclusion).
+No outstanding errors.

 b) Design and usability:
 The clean design and the intuitive navigation and interaction functionality makes it easy for the user to understand and enjoy the the web application.